johnnywang3739/GPS-desktop-app/README.md

 ## STM32 Firmware

-The GNSS Desktop Application interfaces with a Quectel LC29H GNSS module via a serial port, and to handle this communication, firmware has been developed for an STM32 microcontroller.
-The STM32 acts as a transmitter, parsing and formatting each NMEA data pulse into one sentence for the desktop application to process.
-The firmware is available in the repository:
+The GNSS Desktop Application interfaces with a Quectel LC29H GNSS module via a serial port.
+To efficiently handle this communication, I developed firmware for an STM32 microcontroller using DMA to process UART data pulses in real-time.
+This method ensures reliable, high-performance handling of NMEA sentence streams.

+I also implemented `GPSUtils.c` and `GPSUtils.h` to parse various NMEA sentences, such as GGA, GSA, GSV, RMC, and GLL, from the GNSS module.
+These utilities allow the extraction of essential data, including latitude, longitude, and active satellites, and provide more comprehensive features than existing libraries like TinyGPS.

+The firmware and GPS utilities are available in the repository:
 - [STM32 Firmware](https://github.com/johnnywang3739/GPS-desktop-app/tree/main/ST-firmware)

-Make sure to upload the firmware to your STM32 board to ensure proper communication with the GNSS module.
+Ensure the firmware is uploaded to your STM32 board for proper communication with the GNSS module.

 ## Code Structure